-With over forty years in the dance industry, Ms. Angie is blessed to share her passion every day with our dancers.
+With more than forty years in the dance industry, Ms. Angie is blessed to share her passion every day with her Stage Stars dancers.
 She has a strong passion for coaching and teaching technique.
-Some of her accomplishments are winning several choreography awards as well as a National title.
-Ms. Angie has trained in all genres, ballet, tap, jazz, hiphop, and pointe with some of the best in the business, Doug Caldwell, Luigi, Frank Hatchett, Finis Jhung, Judy Rice, Gregg Russell, Robin Passmore just to name a few.
+Over the years Ms. Angie has won several choreography awards, and even led her dancers to win a national title.
+Ms. Angie has trained in all genres, ballet, tap, jazz, hiphop, and pointe with some of the best in the business, such as Doug Caldwell, Luigi, Frank Hatchett, Finis Jhung, Judy Rice, Gregg Russell and Robin Passmore.
 She continues to train yearly at various teacher workshops throughout the country.
-Ms. Angie is passionate about not just teaching steps but instilling positivity, confidence, stepping out of our comfort zone and being the best young adults we can be.
-Learning conflict resolution, discipline, and time management are a few of the qualities you will get from her.
-It is Ms. Angie's goal for our dancers to graduate from our program to be kind, confident, strong, respectful, and responsible young dancers.
+Ms. Angie is passionate about not just teaching steps, but instilling positivity and confidence.
+She encourages her dancers to step out of their comfort zone and be the best young adults they can be.
+In class Ms. Angie focuses on conflict resolution, discipline, and time management.
+Ms. Angie's goal for her dancers is to graduate from the Stage Stars program as kind, confident, strong, respectful, and responsible young dancers.

 Mr. Ralph began his dance studies in college at UNC - Greensboro with Rick McCullough.
 He appeared in numerous musical theatre and dance performances.
 As part of "Accidental Dance Company," he performed at various venues throughout the greater Greensboro area.
 Upon returning to Delaware, his emphasis switched to teaching.